sujanbolisetti/NetworkProgramming/NPAssignment-2/README.txt

 USAGE OF TEMPORARY BUFFER:
 --------------------------
 We have also used temporary buffer (not shared) to store the packets when we get packets other than expected packet.
+This is NOT an ADDITIONAL BUFFER.
+The size of receiver window never exceeds its capacity due to this buffer.
+We also use the packets in this buffer while calculating the Receiver Window Size (see below).

 For example: Server sent the sequence of packets in the order 31, 32, 33, 34, 35, 36 ...

 1. Receiver accepts the 31 and placed in shared circular list and sends ack 32.